The façade of the house

 The master bedroom, like the rest of the house, is furnished simplistically – some pieces have been salvaged from the owners’ old house in keeping with their desire to reuse and repurpose.
 The tiled roof here has been covered with wooden panels.
 A massive balcony provides views of the lush greenery surrounding the house.

-Story by Vinita Kunnath.
+Story by Vinita Kunnath

 Read more: